Keep your texts visible

 It’s not a question of either/or, it’s when/how

-Building a thoughtful and cohesive email and SMS marketing strategy—one that uses each channel’s strengths to your advantage—will create even more touchpoints for your brand to connect with consumers.
+Building a thoughtful and cohesive strategy—one that uses email's reach, SMS's directness, and RCS's richness to your advantage—will create more touchpoints for your brand to connect with consumers in ways that feel genuinely relevant.

-So no matter where your audience chooses to engage with you—email, SMS, or both—you’re delivering the personalized experiences they’ve come to expect.
+So no matter where your audience chooses to engage with you, you're delivering the personalized experiences they've come to expect.